castle8080/GettingAndCleaningDataCourseProject/README.md

 * detailedMobileData.txt - This file contains the merged raw data and is useful for debugging.
 * mobileAverageDataBySUbjectActivity - This file contains the average measurements for each unique subject and activity.

-Descriptions for the columsn in mobileAverageDataBySubjectActivty can be found here: [CodeBook.md]("CodeBook.md").
+Descriptions for the columsn in mobileAverageDataBySubjectActivty can be found in CodeBook.md.